hankeceli/Data_Analysis/README.md

 ### Papers
-Examining trolls and polarization with a retweet network LG Stewart, A Arif, K Starbird, ACM Mining on the Web 2018 http://faculty.washington.edu/kstarbi/examining-trolls-polarization.pdf
+Examining trolls and polarization with a retweet network<br>
+LG Stewart, A Arif, K Starbird, ACM Mining on the Web 2018<br>
+http://faculty.washington.edu/kstarbi/examining-trolls-polarization.pdf